jakelarsen17/TurtleBot-Follow-Person/README.md

 # TurtleBot-Follow-Person
-This repo documents our work for the ECEN 631 - Robotic Vision final project.
+This repo documents our work for the ECEN 631 - Robotic Vision final project at BYU.
 Here we use person tracking from a mono camera feed to get a TurtleBot following a person.

 The python script in this repo contains everything needed to run the person tracker on the TurtleBot.